”Romy” by Marianna Gefen, an exclusive collaboration with Classiq Journal, available on shop.classiq.me

 Quentin Blake illustration for his book, “The Weed”

 The entire board that oversees the César Academy resigned before this year’s César Awards held on February 28th, in response to the protests against Roman Polanski and his 12 César nominations for J’accuse (An Officer and a Spy).
 The Academy board declared they “should not take moral positions” in giving awards and that they took this decision because they wanted to “honour those men and women who made cinema happen in 2019, to find calm and ensure that the festival of film remains just that, a festival”.
 That film festivals and awards should not take moral stands, I completely agree with, and everything else I wanted to say about the enemies of culture and writing I already have in our previous newsletter.
 Polanski eventually won the César for best director and best adapted screenplay.
-Which brings me to the recently published book The Long Goodbye, by Sam Wasson, which tells the story of the making of Roman Polanski’s Chinatown, one of the best films in the history of cinema.
+Which brings me to the recently published book The Big Goodbye: Chinatown and the Last Years of Hollywood, by Sam Wasson, which tells the story of the making of Roman Polanski’s Chinatown, one of the best films in the history of cinema.

 In The Washington Post, Glenn Frankel, who is currently writing a book about New York in the 1960s and the making of Midnight Cowboy, says: “Wasson grounds his account in the intriguing people who made Chinatown: Polanski, Towne, Nicholson and the mercurial Robert Evans, who oversaw the making of the movie while head of production for Paramount.
 Using these four gifted and complicated men at the zenith of their talents and their egos, Wasson, in “The Big Goodbye,” weaves a tale in a voice that is intimate and sympathetic, yet critical.”
 When I laid eyes on the book, its title immediately made me think of Robert Altman’s The Long Goodbye.
 I wonder if Altman’s film, also part of the revisionist films of the 1970s, which came out the year before Chinatown, is intertwined in the story.